kelexine/freedreno_wiki/A3xx-shader-instruction-set-architecture.md

 `Rsrc0` points to the first register of the sequence: x, y, (`.3d`?) z, (`.s`?) shadow, (`.a`?) array, (`.p`?) projector, and for `samgq`, starting at offset 4 (i.e. padding if not enough flags to force it), dpdx.xy, dpdy.xy

 `Rsrc1` points to the first register of the sequence: (`.o`?) offset.xy, (`.3d.o`?) offset.z, (`.l`?) lod, (`.b`?) bias.
 Note that if not using a `sam.l` or `sam.b` variant, and offset isn't set, `Rsrc1` is omitted entirely.

+`Rsrc2` points to the first register of the sequence: texture#, (untested) sampler#. s2en bit enables Rsrc2.

 Other non-cat5 instructions which read from a register written by a cat5 instruction must have the `(sy)` bit set to sync with the texture-fetch pipeline.